Aims and Constitution

 - To ensure the long-term viability of the Society

-- To maximise the accessibility of the Society activities and encourage participation throughout the profession.
+- To maximise the accessibility of Society activities and encourage participation throughout the profession

 The management of the Society is vested in the Council, which consists of the President, the Immediate Past President, the Vice-President, the Honorary Secretary, the Honorary Treasurer, and at least nine ordinary members.
 The policies formed by the Council are supported by active committees: General Purposes, Scientific Programmes, Education, Membership, International Journal, Publicity and Recruitment, Social and the Regional Development Groups.